Boosting personal income tax savings

 1. CPF top-ups

-Most Singaporeans are familiar with the benefits that the Central Provident Fund (CPF) offers.
+Most Singaporeans are familiar with the benefits that CPF offers.
 For most of us, CPF is mandatory so it ensures we consistently save a portion of our salary to grow our nest egg while leveraging the risk-free and attractive interest rates.
 This makes CPF an effective instrument to reap the benefits of compounding over the long run.

-More people are realising what a good deal the annual return of 4% per annum (p.a.) on CPF Special Account (SA)/Retirement Account (RA) monies, is.
+Fortunately, more people are realising what a good deal the annual return of 4% p.a. on CPF Special Account (SA)/Retirement Account (RA) monies, is, in terms of compounding over the long term.
 What’s more - there is an extra 1% on the first S$60,000 of our CPF balances.
 And an additional 1% on the first S$30,000 of CPF balances for members aged 55 and above.

 By topping up, say your spouse or loved one’s CPF account, he/she benefits from the building up of retirement savings which translates to higher monthly payouts for life, by taking advantage of the attractive interest rates.